yanfei-wu/project_JHU/7-Statistical_Inference/README.md

 2. Analysis of ToothGrowth Dataset

-This project analyzes the `ToothGrowth` dataset in the R `datasets` package.
+This subproject analyzes the `ToothGrowth` dataset in the R `datasets` package.
 Some basic exploratory data analyses are performed and a basic summary of the data is given.
 Also, confidence intervals and hypothesis tests are used to compare tooth growth by `supp` and `dose`.